andygeiss/gostats/README.md

 * Nodes (syntax tree): Measures the number of nodes created in the abstract syntax tree of a source code.

-* Node Complexity Rate: Measures the number of nodes per complexity.
+* Node Complexity Rate: Measures the number of nodes per complexity, which indicates good balance between control structure and simple statements.

 ##### Table of Contents